diku-dk/futhark-ad-sc22/README.md

 # futhark-ad-sc22
-This is the artifact for the Futhark AD submission to SC22; this repository contains all source code and data required to reproduce the figures in the Futhark AD submission to SC22, "AD for an Array Language with Nested Parallelism".
+This is the artifact for the Futhark AD submission to SC22; this repository contains all source code and data required to reproduce figures 6/7/8/9/11/12/13 in the Futhark AD submission to SC22, "AD for an Array Language with Nested Parallelism".

 The artifact is distributed as a Docker container.